Sandusky, Ohio: 18th century

 The English author Charles Dickens visited the city in 1842, and briefly wrote of it in his subsequent travelogue, American Notes.
 Said Dickens, who rode the newly constructed MR&LE railroad from Tiffin:

 At two o'clock we took the railroad; the travelling-on which was very slow, its construction being indifferent, and the ground wet and marshy; and arrived at Sandusky in time to dine that evening.
 We put up at a comfortable little hotel on the brink of Lake Erie, lay there that night, and had no choice but to wait there next day, until a steamboat bound for Buffalo appeared.
 The town, which was sluggish and uninteresting enough, was something like the back of an English watering-place out of the season.

-By 1880 Sandusky had risen to a population of 16,000.
+By 1880, Sandusky had risen to a population of 16,000.
 There were then 20 churches and three newspapers in the community.
 The city boasted 29 businesses with at least 10 employees.
-Products being products included lime, railroad locomotives and cars, carriages, wheels, crayons, chalk, beer, paper, baskets, and tools.
+Products being produced included lime, railroad locomotives and cars, carriages, wheels, crayons, chalk, beer, paper, baskets, and tools.
 By 1886 Sandusky was the center of wood wheel manufacture in the United States.
 It was also the location of the Ohio State Fish hatchery and the Ohio Soldiers and Sailor's Home.

+20th century

 The city developed as a center of paper-making.
 With a mill in the industrial area near the lake, the Hinde & Dauch Paper Company was the largest employer in the city in the early 1900s.

 As the 20th century progressed, the economy of Sandusky came to focus mainly on tourism and fishing.
+Since the late 20th century, Battery Park Marina was developed on the original site of the MR&LE Railroad after restructuring of the industry reduced traffic on the line.
+The tracks that ran through downtown Sandusky have since been removed.
+Most of the downtown industrial area is also being redeveloped for other purposes, including mainly marina dockage.

+The National Arbor Day Foundation has designated Sandusky as a Tree City USA.